LookWise: Knowing When and Where to Look for Fine-Grained Visual Reasoning in Multimodal Large Language Models: Methods

-To address this limitation, we introduce a semantic-attention fusion module that utilizes explicit language intent to guide spatial localization.
-This process operates in two integrated steps: first, we decouple the pure semantic target from the complex user query to isolate the core physical subject; Second, the text tokens of the extracted target act as queries over all image tokens (keys and values), enabling a cross-attention that fuses the target semantics with the visual tokens and yields a target-guided attention map.
-This deep text-to-vision fusion successfully translates abstract language intent into a concrete bounding box for local detail extraction.
+To address this limitation, we introduce a semantic-guided localization module that uses explicit language intent to guide spatial localization.
+The process has two steps.
+First, we decouple the core physical target from the user query.
+Second, the text tokens of the extracted target act as queries over image tokens, producing a semantic-guided attention map.
+This text-to-vision guidance translates the abstract query intent into a concrete bounding box for local evidence extraction.